Information on filling out forms, benefits assessments, and where to find out more.

 And even though the system is hard to navigate, there are lots of places where you can get support and information to help you with your claim.
 The information on this page might help get you started.

 You may be able to access several benefits if you have a mental health problem.
 Benefits can help you pay for day-to-day costs, like food, rent and childcare.
 And you can claim some benefits even if you’re working.
-Find out which benefits you could claim by:
+To find out which benefits you can claim, you could:

 Universal Credit is gradually replacing these benefits: